NeoZis/pixi-tips/README.md

 Yeah, maybe it doesn't look perfect, but it works like clockwork, okay?
 And I prioritize working code over non-working.

 You might also say, 'On my computer, the first example works great.'
 Yes, it doesn't always fail.
 But, anyway, it can.

+## UI

+If you choose to develop game UI using HTML/CSS, you can find here some tips.

+1. Zooming on touchscreen devices on double-tap

+`touch-action: manipulation;` - helps with it ([more information](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action)).

+2. Blue overlay when a touchscreen user taps on a clickable element

+`-webkit-tap-highlight-color: transparent;` - helps with it ([source](https://hartenfeller.dev/blog/chrome-mobile-highlight-color)).